suisei-entertainment/murasame/doc/index.rst

   implement Linux CLI and daemon applications.
 * **Configuration Management**: Configuration management is supported with multiple configuration sources and storage formats.
+* **Debugging**: The framework provides utilities for debugging applications developed using the framework.
 * **Entity-Component System**: There is a simple entity-component system to represent and update the state of a virtual world.
+* **Exceptions**: The framework provides a set of exceptions for error handling purposes.
 * **License Management**: The framework supports a simple encrypted file based licensing model.
 * **Logging**: There is support for customized logging mainly based on the